denoland/docs/runtime/manual/basics/workspaces/index.md

 these are names of the directories that are expected to have `deno.json(c)` (or `package.json`) files.

+Note that Deno workspaces uses the keyword `workspace` rather than npm's `workspaces`, since it represents a singular workspace with multiple workspace members.

 ## Monorepo example

 Let's see the above workspace in action, in a small and simple 2-package